FAQ on the redesign of euro banknotes

 The redesign of euro banknotes consists of two consecutive phases:

-- Selecting future themes for euro banknotes
+- Selecting future themes and motifs for euro banknotes.

 - We commissioned a study to consult European citizens in focus groups about their views on possible future themes.
 The results served as input for the subsequent steps.